 Time Economics: Where Effort Meets Time

-Productivity isn’t about squeezing in more hour, it’s about how you invest your effort within those hours.
+Productivity isn’t about squeezing in more hours, it’s about how you invest your effort within those hours.
 That’s the essence of Time Economics.

 Most leaders try to manage time as if it’s the only factor that matters.
 Calendars get blocked, meetings stacked, tasks checked off.
 Yet, even with good time management, many end their days feeling depleted.